rasikarampichai/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About rasika
 permalink: /about/
 ---

-Some information about you!
+rasika  rampichai
+57122420509

 ### More Information